Tamaqua, Pennsylvania: 19th century

 The borough was originally to be named Tuscarora, but the name Tamaqua was chosen after it was realized that there already was a community named Tuscarora about four miles (6 km) to the west.
 The editor of The History of Schuylkill County wrote in 1881:

-The editor writes about the founding:
+The editor writes the following about Tamaqua's founding:

 Roughly half of Moser's original log cabin is still intact and visible behind a house on the north side of East Broad Street.
 The discovery of anthracite coal in the region in the early 19th century led to Tamaqua's rise as a coal-producing community.
 The town was incorporated as a borough in 1832.
 The first coal breaker, called "The Greenwood" was built as noted in the quotation, at the site of the first mine at the lower end of the Panther Creek Valley.
 However, details about construction and development in Rahn Township and Coaldale on the county-line with sister-town Lansford from the same source history illustrate it was definitely not the first breaker in the valley.
-Lehigh Coal & Navigation Company, with 10,000 acres located between Mauch Chunk and Tamaqua, was known to have mine tailings in their lands in Coaldale.
+Lehigh Coal & Navigation Company, with 10,000 acres located between Mauch Chunk in present-day Jim Thorpe and Tamaqua, was known to have mine tailings in their lands in Coaldale.
 The Greenwood breaker in 1874, as noted in the above quote, was burned by the Molly Maguires in the labor troubles of that era.

 Irish, Welsh, and German immigrants came to the borough in the 1840s and 1850s followed by a large influx of Italians, Lithuanians, Russians, Ukrainians, Slovaks, and Poles in the 1890s and early 20th century.
 During the 1860s and 1870s, Tamaqua also was the geographic center hub for the Molly Maguires.
 One murder commonly attributed to the Mollies was that of town policeman Benjamin Yost, who was shot to death early one morning while extinguishing a gas lamp at the corner of West Broad and Lehigh Streets.

-The Tamaqua Railroad Station was constructed in 1874.
+The Tamaqua Railroad station was constructed in 1874.
 It stood idle from the mid 1980s through the late 1990s after passenger railroad service to the town was discontinued.
 Initially planned to be demolished in the late 1980s, the non-profit group Save Our Station (S.O.S.) eventually managed to raise enough money to have it refurbished at a cost of $1.5 million.
 The station reopened in August 2004 and is now home to a full-service restaurant and gift shop.
 Rail excursions leave from there during the Tamaqua Historical Society's annual Heritage Festival on the second Sunday in October.